JeroenSlobbe/Tutorials/PLC_101/SiemensLogo.md

 ![Picture of configuration screen](https://github.com/JeroenSlobbe/Tutorials/blob/main/PLC_101/img/memoryMapping.png?raw=true)

 To avoid having to scan all memory ranges, you could now check the location in the settings menu, under modbus address space.
 Our address is the first address, mapped to modbus of a holding register.
 Hence the value of the counter should be at address position one.
-Note that we are looking for a holding register (HR) and not a coil, so don't get confused with the address type V, indicating the range of values that is possible: https://www.csimn.com/CSI_pages/Modbus101.html.
+Note that we are looking for a holding register (HR) and not a coil, so don't get confused with the address type V, indicating the range of values that is possible.
+More information about modbus addressing can be found <a href="https://www.csimn.com/CSI_pages/Modbus101.html">here</a>

 More information can be found at the website of <a href="https://support.industry.siemens.com/cs/mdm/100782807?c=85315142923&lc=en-US">Siemens</a>